 Florida juvenile records are maintained as confidential records, exempt from Florida’s vast public records law.
 However, some juvenile criminal records are not exempt.
 Specifically, felony juvenile arrests are sold by the Florida Department of Law Enforcement [FDLE] regardless of the age of the juvenile.

 The law limits public access to just felony records of juveniles.
 Only the FDLE provides this information.
 The Clerk of Courts and the Department of Juvenile Justice maintain all juvenile records as confidential.

 The Misconception About Juvenile Records and Confidentiality

-Section 985.04, Florida Statutes, seems to allow this behavior by FDLE, however the the Department of Juvenile Justice maintains all information as confidential.
+Section 985.04, Florida Statutes, allows FDLE to do this.
 A quick glance at that statute indicates that all juvenile criminal records (name, photograph, address, arrest report) must be maintained as confidential (non-public) unless one of the following facts existed:

 - Child was taken into custody for an offense that would be a felony if committed by an adult.

 - Child has been transferred into the adult (criminal justice) system.